Burgenland Croatian: History

 Burgenland Croatian was the language of Croatian refugees who fled Croatia during the Croatian–Ottoman wars and settled in the western part of what was then Hungary, the area where they still live.
 Burgenland Croats included speakers of all three dialects of the Croatian language (Shtokavian, Chakavian and Kajkavian), with the majority being the Chakavians.
 A part of them originally probably came from Dalmatia, and all of them mostly emigrated from the river Una valley.

 Burgenland Croats did not take part in the shaping of the present standard Croatian in the 19th century.
 Instead, they constructed their own written standard based mainly on the local Chakavian speech and adopted the Croatian alphabet, a modified Latin alphabet, as their script.

 It is still a matter of debate whether Burgenland Croatian should be classified as a Slavic micro-language of its own.
 Burgenland Croatian dialects are mostly viewed as isolated dialects of the Croatian.

-Burgenland Croatian and the Prekmurje dialect of Slovene (in Prekmurje and Hungary) have influenced each other.
+Burgenland Croatian and the Prekmurje Slovene of Slovene (in Prekmurje and Hungary) have influenced each other.
 The first Prekmurje Slovene works (for example, the Old Hymnal of Martjanci) was applied to the Burgenland Croatian books.
 A few of those that wrote in Prekmurje Slovene were of Burgenland Croatian descent (for example Jakab Szabár) and also Burgenland Croatian (József Ficzkó).

 After the dissolution of the Austro-Hungarian monarchy in 1918 the areas in which Burgenland Croats lived were divided between Austria, Czechoslovakia and Hungary.
 After 1921 most of these areas became part of Austria, which established a new province of Burgenland, after which the Croatian minority was named.
 In 1922 Austria founded the Apostolic administration of Burgenland and began to abolish bilingual schools through the introduction of the teaching of German in all primary schools.
-This process was temporarily stopped after The National Education Act, that allowed the work of the Croatian elementary schools, was adopted.
-After Hitler Annexed Austria in 1938 this law was abolished.
+This process halted temporarily after the adoption of The National Education Act, which allowed for Croatian-language elementary schools.
+After Hitler's annexation of Austria in 1938 this law was abolished.
 In 1955 the Austrian State Treaty was signed.
-It gave permission to the Burgenland Croats to use Croatian in education, judiciary and public administration.
-With the adoption of the Law on National Minorities in 1976 use of Croatian in public life became limited.
-After constitutional complaint was accepted in 1987 parts of the law were changed and Croatian was introduced as an official in 6 out of 7 districts of Burgenland.
+This permitted the Burgenland Croats to use Croatian in education, judiciary and public administration.
+With the adoption of the Law on National Minorities in 1976, use of Croatian in public life became further limited.
+As a result of the 1987 acceptance of a constitutional complaint, parts of the law were changed and Croatian was introduced as an official language in 6 out of 7 districts of Burgenland.